george-dbuilder/Personal-Porfolio/README.md

 #PERSONAL PORTFOLIO
-This is my personal portfolio page.
+This is my personal portfolio/ CV page.